Skip to Content

 Alaska has a shortened cruise season from late April to early October.
-These are the only months’ cruise ships can access fjords without ice blocking their passage.
+These are the only months’ cruise ships can access bays with glaciers without ice blocking their passage.
 While late June to mid-August attracts the most visitors for the warmer weather, consider an Alaska cruise in May.

 When looking for the best time to cruise to Alaska, many passengers avoid the shoulder season.
 They think it’s too cold or imagine there’s still snow on the ground in Alaska.
-If you’re traveling from a warm climate like Florida or Texas, you have good reason to believe it’s cold.
+Residents of Florida or Texas, have good reason to believe it’s cold.

-However, if you can avoid peak season and travel in May, you’ll experience the awakening of the region.
+However, I prefer to travel in May, because I experience the awakening of the region.
 With the snow melting, the rainforests come alive, the wildlife welcomes new offspring, and the great migration begins.

 Is May Too Early For Alaska Cruise?